sslab-gatech/portal/vfio.md

 ```

 ### Main function to do DMA for guest vm mem
+As the kernel driver has capability to manipulate the IOMMU page table, now it
+can generate mapping from the vfio to the HPA.
+We already have the vfio address
+passed from the kvmtool, which is the GPA region of the guest vm.
+Since we only
+have access for the HVA mapped to the GPA, it should retrieve the HPA mapped to
+the GPA.
+Since kernel has page table accesses, it can easily retrieve the HPA.

+The function vfio_dma_do_map is responsible for pinning the physical pages of
+the HVA used by kvmtool.
+It then invokes vfio_iommu_map to perform the mapping
+of IOVA to HPA.
+This function subsequently calls iommu_map and, finally, the map
+function within the iommu_ops.

 ```cpp
 static int vfio_dma_do_map(struct vfio_iommu *iommu,
                            struct vfio_iommu_type1_dma_map *map)